geek-kb/DevopsStuff/nightly_scale_down_project/README.md

 7. Commits each environments updated files, sleeps a random time interval (to avoid race conditions), pushes the updated files, creates a matrix from the commit ids and marks each environment as off (also updating the dynamodb table).
 8. Re-enables repository branch protection.
 9. Then the workflow monitors the commits matrix, waiting for all environments terragrunt runs to complete.
-10. Once all terragrunt runs complete, a relevant notification is sent to a relevant slack channel - showing which environment have been taken down and whether they completed successfully or not.
+10. Once all terragrunt runs complete, a relevant notification is sent to a relevant slack channel - showing which environments have been taken down and whether they completed successfully or not.

 The images can show some of the progress, so feel free to check them.